-- (a) This is a cost-reimbursement Agreement.
-The Recipient shall be reimbursed for costs incurred in the satisfactory performance of work hereunder in an amount not to exceed \$10,000, subject to the availability of funds. - (b) Any advance payment under this Agreement is subject to Section 216.181(16), Fla.Stat., and is contingent upon the Recipient's acceptance of the rights of the Division under Paragraph (12)(b) of this Agreement.
-The amount which may be advanced may not exceed the expected cash needs of the Recipient within the first three months of the contract term.
+(a) This is a cost-reimbursement Agreement.
+The Recipient shall be reimbursed for costs incurred in the satisfactory performance of work hereunder in an amount not to exceed \$6,723.00, subject to the availability of funds.
+Attachment D specifies the required documentation needed when submitting reimbursement under this agreement.

+(b) Any advance payment under this Agreement is subject to Section 216.181(16), Fla.Stat., and is contingent upon the approval of the Division and the Recipient's acceptance of the rights of the Division under Paragraph (12)(b) of this Agreement.
+The amount which may be advanced shall not exceed the expected cash needs of the Recipient within the initial three months of the contract term.
 For a federally funded contract, any advance payment is also subject to federal OMB Circulars A-87, A-110, A-122 and the Cash Management Improvement Act of 1990.
-If an advance payment is requested below, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment C. Attachment C will specify the amount of advance payment needed and provide an explanation of the necessity for and proposed use of these funds.
+In accordance with applicable OMB Circulars, interest earned must be remitted to the Division either annually or quarterly based on the year of the grant award.
+If an advance payment is requested, the budget data on which the request is based and a justification statement shall be included in this Agreement as Attachment C. Attachment C will specify the amount of advance payment needed and provide an explanation of the necessity for the advance payment.
+In addition to Attachment C, Recipients must also submit invoices, purchase orders, timesheets and other substantiating documentation for the advance payment to be considered.